SISUBEN/FairySearch/README.md

 Fairy Search Engine
 --------------
-FairySearch is a target search and analytics engine for search the favorite video user liked according to their browsing history.Directory
+FairySearch is a target search and analytics engine for search the favorite video user liked according to their browsing history.
 # Directory